fishing/fishing.github.com/01_intro.md

 ---

 When we talk about fishing, most folks imagine sitting by a pond or lake with a hook in the water, waiting for a fish to come by.
-While you can certainly fish this way, and this can be quite enjoyable to some (especially in combination with good friends, alcohol, or both) -- this hardly represents all that fishing has to offer.
+While this can be quite enjoyable to some (especially in combination with good friends, alcohol, or both) -- this hardly represents all that fishing has to offer.
 Fishing doesn't always involve patience: at its best, it's a very active sport where participants chase wild creatures to experience their strength and beauty.

 Before 2016, I had gone fishing a couple of times.
 Once when I was very young -- with my dad and some family friends on an east coast party boat.
 We didn't catch